kwiecinski/PIC-XC8-KS0108-NT7108-LCD-LIBRARY/README.md

-# AVR KS0108 Library
+# PIC16/18 KS0108 Library / XC8 compiler

 ---

 **Description:**
-A library to control KS0108-based GLCD (128x64) using AVR microcontrollers.
++ A library to control KS0108-based GLCD (128x64) using PIC microcontrollers.
++ This is conversion from efthymios-ks/AVR-KS0108 library to be compatible with PIC uC using XC8 compiler.
++ I fixed some problems with this library.
+Major issue was that funciton repsonsible of displaying fonts have problem.

 + **The display pins can be configured to any pin in any port in any sequence.**
 + Instead of using delays, it checks for the busy flag status of the display.
 + Functions include: